 Individuals receiving retirement benefits from the Teacher Retirement System (TRS) may be employed under certain circumstances on a substitute, full-, or part-time basis without affecting their benefits, according to TRS rules and state law.
 Detailed information about employment after retirement is available in the TRS publication Employment After Retirement.
 The district is responsible for paying all applicable surcharges due to TRS on retirees who retired after September 1, 2005 as a result of the retiree returning to work in a TRS covered position.
-Employees may contact TRS for additional information by calling 800-223-8778 or 512-542-6400.
+Employees should contact TRS for additional information by calling 800-223-8778 or 512-542-6400 if they have questions regarding returning to work.
 Information is also available on the TRS website at www.trs.texas.gov.